talenaa/talenaa/README.md

 ---
-Hello!, my name is talena, im currently studying programming and developing.
+Hello, my name is talena, im currently studying programming and developing.
 Im brazilian and im 18 years old.
 I speak 3 languages, brazilian portuguese (native language), spanish and english, and im currently learning italian.
+Since i was a kid i've always liked technology and cyberpunk things.
+I started learning new languages when i was 11 years old.
+I love videogames and my favorites are horizon zero dawn and life is strange.
+Im an immigrant and i live in Spain - Andalucía.
+I also play drums and i love music